 Top 5 Characteristics of The Prepared Student

-Since I started blogging about my experience as a success coach, I have written a fair amount about the ways in which my students find themselves unprepared, in one or multiple ways, for college.
-However, another way to look at it is: what are the primary skills that students who are prepared for college life have that others don't?
-In my experience, students who are most apt to succeed in a university environment, whether on campus or online, exhibit five common characteristics:
+What are the primary skills that students who are prepared for college life have that others don't?
+Students who are most apt to succeed in a university environment, whether on campus or online, exhibit five common characteristics:

 A student can only succeed once he or she realizes that the responsibility for an education falls solely on his or her shoulders.
 Without the basic maturity required to take control of one's own decisions, students can find themselves floundering in a world where no one else is there to make sure they get up in the morning, go to class, or turn in assignments.
 In college, there is no longer an authority figure looking over students' shoulders to ensure that they are staying on track or, conversely, there to ground them or send them to detention if they aren't.
 With maturity comes the strength to ignore the chorus of peers imploring one to skip class just this once or put down the textbook and go out to that Thursday night party.
 It also gives students the confidence they will need to feel comfortable talking to professors, deans, or staff who know the answers to vital questions.